 Instruments provides you with numerous ways to collect and examine information about your app.
-Instruments consists of two work areas, the trace template selection window and the trace document window.
-The trace template selection window, which appears when Instruments is first started, allows you to select a group of instruments based on their function.
-After you select a trace template, the trace document window appears.
-From this window, you can add more instruments, collect data, examine collected data, and much more.
-This chapter describes these sections and provides a quick walkthrough for each one.
+Instruments consists of two main windows — the template selection window and the trace document window.
+The template selection window appears when Instruments is first started and allows you to select a trace template (a group of preconfigured instruments) based on their function, as well as an app to profile.
+After you select a template, the trace document window containing the template’s instruments and their configurations is displayed.
+You can add more instruments to the trace window, adjust instrument settings, collect data, examine collected data, and much more.
+This chapter describes these two primary windows and provides a quick walkthrough for each one.

 Your First View: The Trace Template Selection Window

 When Instruments opens, you are presented with a list of preconfigured trace templates, as seen in Figure 2-1.
 It includes a set of standard templates based on commonly performed tasks, as well as any custom templates you may have created.
 You can also bring up the template selection window by choosing File > New when running Instruments.

 The trace template chooser dialog consists of these primary areas: